-Our results of operations would be adversely affected if the Indian rupee appreciates significantly against the pound sterling or the US dollar or if the pound sterling or the Australian dollar depreciates against the US dollar or, to a lesser extent, the South African rand or the Philippines peso appreciates significantly against the US dollar.
-For example, the depreciation of the South African rand against the US dollar in fiscal 2017 and 2016 and the appreciation of the Australian dollar against the US dollar in fiscal 2017 positively impacted our results of operations in these years, whereas the depreciation of the pound sterling against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2016 negatively impacted our results of operations in these years.
+Our results of operations would be adversely affected if the Indian rupee appreciates significantly against the pound sterling or the US dollar or if the pound sterling or the Australian dollar depreciates against the US dollar or, to a lesser extent, the South African rand or the Philippine peso appreciates significantly against the US dollar.
+For example, the depreciation of the pound sterling against the US dollar, and the appreciation of the Indian rupee and the South African rand against the US dollar for the year ended March 31, 2018 negatively impacted our results of operations whereas the appreciation of the Australian dollar against the US dollar positively impacted our results of operations during that year.
+The depreciation of the South African rand against the US dollar in fiscal 2017 and 2016 and the appreciation of the Australian dollar in fiscal 2017 positively impacted our results of operations in these years, whereas the depreciation of the pound sterling against the US dollar in fiscal 2017 and 2016 and the appreciation of the Australian dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar in fiscal 2017 and 2016 and the depreciation of the Australian dollar against the US dollar in fiscal 2016 negatively impacted our results of operations in these years.
+The depreciation of the pound sterling against the US dollar, and the appreciation of the South African rand against the US dollar in fiscal 2017 and 2018 negatively impacted our results of operations in these years.
+The depreciation of the pound sterling against the US dollar, and the appreciation of the South African rand against the US dollar for the three months ended June 30, 2018 negatively impacted our results of operations whereas the depreciation of the Indian Rupee and the appreciation of the Australian